thorstenmaier/spring-k8s/Readme.md

 management.endpoint.health.probes.enabled=true
 ```

+Start the application and open `http://localhost:8080/actuator/health` to see the change.

-Liveness and readiness probes are specified declaratively in Kubernetes.
+Liveness and readiness probes are specified declarative in Kubernetes.
 To do this, we first generate a template for
 the upcoming deployment and then adapt this content.

 ```shell